-With the Affordable Care Act (aka “Obamacare”) in the news so much lately, many of our clients have asked us about health insurance policies for their pets.
+With healthcare in the news so much lately, many of our clients have asked us about health insurance policies for their pets.

 Many aspects of veterinary medicine are based on human medicine.
 So, it stands to reason that as human healthcare costs rise, pet healthcare costs will also rise.

-As you can imagine, there was quite a bit of variation between companies based on all of the features offered.
-There was also quite a bit of variation within companies on the types of policies offered.
+As you can imagine, there can be quite a bit of variation between companies based on all of the features offered.
+There can also be quite a bit of variation within companies on the types of policies offered.
 But here are a few points for you to consider when evaluating whether or not pet health insurance is worth the cost: